leemoomoo/leemoomoo.github.io/_pages/about.md

 Hi there!
 My name is Xiaoyao Li.
 I am a lecturer at the Department of Artificial Intelligence, School of Advanced Interdisciplinary Studies, Central South University of Forestry and Technology (CSUFT).
 I joined the [Institute of Artificial Intelligenc Application](https://www.x-mol.com/groups/csuftai) in 2022.
 My research interests lie in image processing and educational data mining.

 ## Education
-:mortar_board: Ph.D. in Control Science and Engineering, 2013-2022, <span style="color: gray">Hunan University, China</span> \
+:mortar_board: Ph.D. in Control Science and Engineering, 2013-2022
+  **Ph.D.
+Supervisor**: Professor Jing Zhang
+  College of Electrical and Information Engineering, Hunan University

 :mortar_board: B.Sc. in Mathematics and Applied Mathematics, 2008-2012, <span style="color: gray">China University of Petroleum, Beijing, China</span>

 ## Academic and Research Experience